martinez-zacharya/MOP-UP/README.md

 	1. --miniden Minimum percent identity to accept blast hits for building families.
 Default is 35%
 	2. --minover Minimum percent overlap to accept blast hits for building families.
 Default is 80%
 	3. --cpu Number of threads you want Diamond to use
-	4. --db Whether or not you want to use our curated Microviridae database
+	4. --noDB By adding this argument, you can elect to leave out the Microviridae database from the analysis
 	5. --singleton Add this flag to remove singletons
 	6. --iter How many infomap iterations to run
 	7. --connect Add this flag to keep only proteins that make connections in the output